kumu/docs/guides/selector-reference.md

 Includes: [skills ~= communication]
 ```

-Note: the includes operator `~=` is only relevant for attributes with multiple values
+Note: the includes operator `~=` is only relevant for fields with multiple values
 (such as tags and skills).

 #### Relative